-The CHAMELEON REP doesn't have a dedicated power supply.
-Each G-One is able to supply power to two repeaters.
+The CHAMELEON REP don't have a dedicated power supply.
+Each NODE+ (or OCTO+), is able to supply power to four repeaters.
 For more units an external power source must be added.

 The CHAMELEON REP should not be located where access to the internal components are restricted and where the unit is exposed to high levels of temperature, moisture, vibration and shock.